 In this way, data profiling can be invaluable for political movements seeking to engage with potential voters.

 Data profiling for political campaign

 Data profiling has become an essential tool in the modern world of political campaigns.
 By collecting and analyzing data about voters, campaigns can target their messages and appeals more effectively.
 For example, data profiling can help a campaign identify voter groups more likely to respond positively to a specific message.

-It can also help identify undecided or persuadable voters and target them with particular appeals.
+It can also help identify and target undecided or persuadable voters with particular appeals.
 Every vote counts in a close race, and data profiling can help campaigns get the edge they need to win.